-Delee has created the CytoCatch, a blood-testing device for the early diagnosis of cancer and treatment monitoring.
+Delee has created the CytoCatch, a blood-testing device for the early diagnosis of cancer.

 This device isolates what are called circulating tumor cells, or “CTCs,” from the blood.
-According to Market Research Future, by 2023, the global market for analyzing CTCs is projected to reach $28 billion.
+According to Grand View Research, by 2027, the global market for analyzing CTCs is projected to surpass $18 billion.

 Unlike other devices, CytoCatch possesses the required sensitivity and specificity needed to analyze the CTC’s genetic features and biomarkers.
 This facilitates the early detection of cancer and enables physicians to create personalized treatments.

 Delee’s notable investors include Y Combinator and StartX.
 The company has built a commercial version of its device, and aims to begin sales by Q4 2022.

 Alejandro has extensive experience developing medical devices.

 During his career, he has created a microfluidic device for the isolation of rare cell subpopulations, methods for embedding metal electrodes into thermoplastics, and an automated imaging system to study cellular properties.

 Along with Juan, he co-created the CytoCatch system, and worked for Zen Fluidics, a medical company developing microfluidic automation systems for applications in the life sciences, biotech, and chemistry markets.

 Juan has spent more than 10 years developing medical devices and biosensors, and is the co-creator of the CytoCatch device.